harsha-simhadri/big-ann-benchmarks/t3/README.md

 Notes on this formula:
 * We will use the maximum qps actually measured that meets or exceeds the baseline recall@10 threshold across all query set parameters.
 * We do not account for the cost related to the physical footprint of the system(s) such as the cost of the space occupied by the system(s) in the datacenter.
-* We do not account for the costs associated with system clustering needed to obtain 100,000 qps ( networking equipment, routing traffic, merging results, etc. )
+* We assume linear horizontal scalability of systems with zero cost.
+In other words, we do not account for the costs associated when actually clustering multiple systems needed to obtain 100,000 qps ( networking equipment, costs due to routing traffic among systems, costs due to merging results, etc. )
 * We will use $0.10 / kilowatt-hour for the power consumption cost.
 * 5 years is the standard hardware depreciation schedule used for tax purposes with the Internal Revenue Service
 * We’d like to thank David Rensin, former Senior Director at Google Cloud, now SVP at Pendo.io for his valuable contribution and consultation with respect to the capex and opex formulas.